philippotto-hauber/election-model/README.md

     - rather than fixing $\hat{W}$ and $\kappa$, place a prior on either or both values and update these in a fully Bayesian manner like the other parameters in the model.
 By treating $W$ as known, a major source of uncertainty in the model is disregarded!
 Prior information about likely correlations between parties and states can still be incorporated by choosing a suitable prior like an inverse Wishart

 - try out other models for the fundamental forecast to see if the tentative conclusion that the given scenarios do not have a large impact on the expected vote shares on election day stands up to scrutiny

+- assess the calibration of the predictive densities in the backtesting exercise: roughly half of the realized vote shares at the provincial, regional and national level should lie within the 50 percent predictive intervals, roughly 9 out of 10 should lie within the 90 percent intervals and so on

 ## Replication